mark-mcdermott/drivetracks-wip-nuxt3/README.md

   region: <your aws region string>
   bucket: <your s3 bucket name prefix>-<%= Rails.env %>
 ```
-- in `~/app/backend/app/models/user.rb`, add `has_one_attached :avatar` so it looks like this:
+- in `~/app/backend/app/models/user.rb`, add `has_one_attached :avatar` and a `avatar_url` method so it looks like this:
 ```
 class User < ApplicationRecord include Devise::JWT::RevocationStrategies::JTIMatcher
-  devise :database_authenticatable, :registerable, :validatable,
+  devise :database_authenticatable, :registerable,
-         :jwt_authenticatable, jwt_revocation_strategy: self
-  has_one_attached :avatar
+         :recoverable, :rememberable, :validatable,

-  before_create :set_uuid
+         :confirmable, :lockable, :timeoutable, :trackable has_one_attached :avatar before_create :set_uuid

   def avatar_url